kitschpatrol/BrainGrapher/README.markdown

 ####Dependencies
 - The core Processing project.
 Tested with [Processing 1.5.1](http://processing.org/download/) and [Processing 2.0a5](http://code.google.com/p/processing/downloads/list).

 - Version 2.0.4 of the [ControlP5 GUI Library](http://www.sojamo.de/libraries/controlP5/) is included with this project in the `/code` folder.
+No installation is necessary.

 - If you're using this with a hacked MindFlex, you'll need the [Arduino Brain Library](https://github.com/kitschpatrol/Brain) installed and running on your Arduino.
 Additional instructions at [frontiernerds.com/brain-hack](](http://frontiernerds.com/brain-hack).